Jo4712/archcss/specification.md

 ### Hierarchy Markers (`@1`, `@2`, `@3`, etc.)

-ArchCSS uses simple numeric at-rules to mark the visual hierarchy depth of components.
+archcss uses simple numeric at-rules to mark the visual hierarchy depth of components.
 These markers control color intensity and organize components in the editor's component picker.

 **Syntax**